freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-35.english.md

 ## Description
 <section id='description'>

 The axis has the right size and labels, but needs to be moved down.
-Use the `attr` function to set the `transform` to `translate(0, ${svgHeight - svgMargin})`.
-Be sure to use a template literal for the value again.
+Use the `attr` function to set the `transform` like you did before.
+This time move it down your `svgHeight` minus the `svgMargin`.
 </section>

 ## Instructions